thesammy58/Randomized-Loading-Screens/README.md

 # Randomized-Loading-Screens
 ASI mod for The Sims 3 that randomizes your loading screen before each startup.
 Designed to require as little configuration and brain power from the player as I could possibly manage.
 Just drag-and-drop the ASI file and MyLoadingScreens folder to your Program Files\EA Games\The Sims 3\Game\Bin directory.
+Requires an ASI loader to work.

 # What it'll do as soon as you launch the game: